 - Finally the remains of Hirst Wood’s ancient settlement has a long history to explore within this lovely landscape. (see the notice board at the top of the canal locks)

-Here the route joins the main Welcome Way which it follows for just over a half mile until it then crosses Loadpit Beck to join Saltaire Road and exits onto Otley Road in Eldwick.
+The route starts from the top of Shipley Glen, where it joins the main Welcome Way.
+You will follow it for just over a half mile until you cross Loadpit Beck to join Saltaire Road and exit onto Otley Road in Eldwick.
 From Eldwick the route uses tracks and paths to cross westwards to the outskirts of Bingley.

 The route then follows an enclosed footpath to Micklethwaite Green before dropping down to cross and join the Leeds and Liverpool Canal.
-The canal towpath is then followed to pass the Five Rise Locks and reach the footbridge which crosses the Sir Fred Hoyle Way bypass and the rail line in Bingley to reach Bingley High Street and the finish.
+The canal towpath is then followed to pass the Five Rise Locks and reach the footbridge which crosses the Sir Fred Hoyle Way bypass and the rail line in Bingley to reach Bingley High Street.

 It’s a very handy three x two fold format and includes the full route highlighted on an Ordnance Survey map.
 There are close-ups of the map where the path might not be as easy as it seems giving you the assurance that you won’t get lost on the way!